Aishat-Akinyemi/reified-nft-tutorial/Tutorial.md

   );
 };
 ```
-Upon completing this step, your project should be similar to what can be found here[branch 5].
+Upon completing this step, your project should be similar to what can be [found here](https://github.com/cudos-examples/reified-nfts/tree/Step-05).

 ## Step 06 Creating the components for Displaying NFTs
 ### Collection Components